pingcap/tidb-dev-guide/src/understand-tidb/rbo.md

 This rule will keep trying to decorrelate an `Apply` until it can't be decorrelated anymore.
 [If there are no correlated columns in its inner side now](https://github.com/pingcap/tidb/blob/94e30df8e2d8ba2a1a26f153f40067ba3acd78eb/planner/core/rule_decorrelate.go#L127), it is converted to a `Join`.

+#### Decorrelation can't guarantee a better plan

+It might be intuitive to think that a decorrelated `Join` is more efficient than the nested-loop style `Apply`.
+That's probably true in most cases.
+However, as we said above, decorrelation just enables us to make more optimizations that are only available for normal `Join`.
+This doesn't mean `Apply` is always a worse plan.

+The decorrelation involves some "pull-up" operation.
+This usually makes the execution of the inner sub-tree of the `Apply`/`Join` becomes less efficient.
+And in some cases, for example, when the outer side of the `Apply` only has one row of data, the nested-loop style `Apply` execution won't incur inefficiency compared with a normal `Join`.
+In such cases, the decorrelated plan is worse than the original one.

 ### Aggregation Elimination

 This rule finds `Aggregation`s and tries to remove useless `Aggregation` operator or useless `DISTINCT` of aggregate functions.